- Problem 2

 - Transposing and reducing

-- Notice first that the surrounding space is given as , not .
-Then, taking the first polynomial to be "the same" as the row vector , etc., leads to
+- Notice first that the surrounding space is given as

 - Here "the same" gives